the-expanse/SideQuestWiki/BMBF.md

 #### - Alternative ways to install Mods

-Also so long as BMBF is properly installed SideQuest may be used to install mods from it's BMBF mod tab through a Cable of from Wireless mode if connected that way by clicking Install latest like any game, though some may be out dated or non functioning so be aware of the convinient `Reset assets` button within BMBFs tools tab.
+So long as BMBF is properly installed SideQuest may be used to install mods from it's BMBF mod tab through a Cable of from Wireless mode if connected that way by clicking Install latest like any game, though some may be out dated or non functioning so be aware of the convinient `Reset assets` button within BMBFs tools tab.

 You can also install mods by running the BMBF insteller.exe again and clicking open BMBF, then going to the upload tab in the browser page that opens and installing a ZIP file for a mod you have by dragdropping the zip folder over the large upload button.